djyt/mmlr/siMMpLified/siMMpLified readme.txt

 -----------
 Each tune starts with 4 pointers :-

-1) pointer to FM/PCM track headers
+1) pointer to number of tracks and FM/PCM track headers
 2) pointer to TL adjustments (all existing tunes use an address of $6997, so should your tune in the beginning)
 3) pointer to key fractions lookups (all existing tunes use an address of $6997, so should your tune in the beginning)
 4) pointer to YM2151 FM sound patch data bank